What if we could create millions of dollars only to give it away?

 Step 2 – Pay off all Debt

 It is no secret that I don’t like being in debt.
 I have had moments where I could really relate to Proverbs 22:7 – “…the borrower becomes the lender’s slave.”
 So much of our country is willingly becoming slaves to lenders just so they can have more toys.
-It is far better to have a few less toys, and owe nothing to anyone.
+It is far better to have fewer toys, and owe nothing to anyone.

 Step 3 – Start a business

 After reading quite a few books on business and entrepreneurship I became well aware that there is generally a lot more earning potential for business owners than employees.
-I tried the “corporate” thing and realized that wasn’t what I wanted or what God wanted either.
+I tried the “corporate” thing and realized that wasn’t what I wanted or what God wanted for me.

 Step 4 – Defy Parkinson’s Law